pjjonesnz/saveMyForm.jquery/README.md

 #### `loadInputs: true`

 True by default to allow the form to automatically reload form data if it is present in localStorage.
 Set this to false if the form data is being re-populated by a server-side script after the form has been submitted.
 (Used in combination with the 'resetOnSubmit' option.)
-If set to false it will update any further changes to the data in a field but won't initially load the data from localStorage.
+If set to false it will save any further updates to the data in a field but won't initially load the data from localStorage.

 #### `resetOnSubmit: true`

-Resets the localStorage for that form when the form is submit.
+Automatically resets the localStorage for that form when the form is submit.
 If form submission is cancelled by a subsequent script (eg. a form validation script), or if a server-side script is used to validate the form and the page is reloaded as it is invalid, then this may cause the data in localStorage to be cleared even though the form isn't accepted for submission.
-Please note that having this setting set to true may also reset their saved information if they successfully submitted the form but they moved out of range of an Internet connection.
+Please note that having this setting set to true may also reset the stored data if the form was submitted after the user moved out of range of an Internet connection.
 If any of these issues are valid for your site, then you may prefer to set this option to false and add a custom script to reset the form's localStorage when the server redirects to your 'Submission successful' page.
 You can do this using the 'clearStorage' method outlined below.
+If submitting the form via ajax it would be better to manually call the 'clearStorage' method on the ajax success response.

 ### Public Plugin Methods